hphelion/documentation/UseCases/TasksforUsers/Instances/commercial.dashboard.snapshot.create.md

 When you create a snapshot, by default the snapshot image can be used only with the current project and it can be deleted.</p>

-You can <a href="/helion/community/snapshots/public/">make the snapshot public</a> for use in all projects in the domain and you can <a href="/helion/community/snapshots/protect/">protect the image</a> from being deleted. </p>
+You can [make the snapshot public](/helion/commercial/dashboard/managing/images/public/) for use in all projects in the domain and you can [protect the image](/helion/commercial/dashboard/managing/images/protect/) from being deleted. </p>

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>